Islandora/scyllaridae/README.md

 # scyllaridae

-Any microservice that takes stdin as input and returns a stream to stdout can use scyllaridae to facilitate its execution.
+Any microservice that takes stdin as input to a command streams stdout can use scyllaridae to facilitate its execution.

 ## Adding a new microservice